alexdicianu/redis_toolkit/README.md

 Toolkit for actively monitoring, analyzing and reporting your Redis database.

 The toolkit has 2 types of reporting:
-* monitor_report - actively monitors a redis database using the `redis-cli monitor` command (https://redis.io/commands/monitor), stores the commands Redis is running locally and then generates a report.
+* *hit rate* - actively monitors a redis database using the `redis-cli monitor` command (https://redis.io/commands/monitor), stores the commands Redis is running locally and then generates a report.
-* memory_report - dumps the contents of the Redis database locally and analyzes the memory distribution per key.
+* *memory* - dumps the contents of the Redis database locally and analyzes the memory distribution per key.

 ## Installation
 A valid docker install is required.